nawabahmadreshi/documentation/pages/marketing-channels/facebook-platform-ads.md

 {% endprotip %}

+## Brand Awareness Campaign Setup

-## Configure an Ad
+#### Configure an Ad

-To set up a Facebook App Install campaign, you will need to first create your campaign and use a Branch link as the Deep Link URL for the advertisements.
-Facebook App Install Campaign information is available **[here](https://www.facebook.com/business/ads-guide/app-installs)**.
+To set up Facebook Brand Awareness Campaigns, you will need to insert your Branch Ad Link as the Website destination for the created ad.

 #### Create Your Campaign
 1. Navigate to [https://www.facebook.com/ads/create](https://www.facebook.com/ads/create) while logged in to the account that owns your Facebook app.
-1. Select **App Installs** as the campaign marketing objective.
+1. Select **Brand Awareness** as the campaign marketing objective.
-{% image src='/img/pages/features/facebook-ads/facebook-platform-ads/campaign-selection.png' 3-quarters center alt='Campaign Selection' %}
+{% image src='/img/pages/features/facebook-ads/facebook-platform-ads/brand-awareness/campaign-selection.png' 3-quarters center alt='Campaign Selection' %}
 1. Continue with campaign creation selecting the app to advertise, audience, placement, and budget.
 Then press continue to enter the Advert creation step.
 1. Now select an advertisement format and customize your ad
-1. After setting up your advertisement, fill in the **Deep Link** field with your Branch Ad link
+1. Now add your Branch link to your advertisement
+    - Select the `Add a Website URL` and copy your Branch Ad Link into the **Website URL** field.
-{% image src='/img/pages/features/facebook-ads/facebook-platform-ads/ad-deep-link.png' 3-quarters center alt='Deep Link Placement' %}
+    {% image src='/img/pages/features/facebook-ads/facebook-platform-ads/brand-awareness/ad-deep-link.png' 3-quarters center alt='Deep Link Placement' %}
+    - If you selected to add a full screen Canvas advertisement, add your Branch Ad link as the **Destination URL** for your canvas advertisement components
 1. Complete the rest of the ad campaign setup.

-Your Facebook Ad Campaign is now setup to use Branch Links to handle App Installs!

 {% protip title="Optional: Ad formats with Multiple Links" %}